dportik/dadi_pipeline/Plotting/README.md

  with good visual results.

-**Test Data Set:**
+## Example Data Set:

-In the folder labeled *Example_Data* you will find a SNPs input file that will run with the *Make_Plots.py* script.
+In the folder labeled *Example_Data* you will find a SNPs input file that will run with the `Make_Plots.py` script.
 You will only need to edit the path to the file in the script, and then the script should run normally.
 The output file of the model fit and both 2D plots from the above example are contained within the *Example_Data* folder, in a separate folder labeled *Example_Outputs*.
 You should test the script using these data to ensure everything is working properly before examining your own empirical data.

-**Citation Information:**

- If you use or modify these scripts for your work, please cite the following publication.
+## Citation Information:

+The optimization strategy and the scripts associated with this pipeline were originally published as part of the following work:

-+ Portik, D.M., Leache, A.D., Rivera, D., Blackburn, D.C., Rodel, M.-O., Barej, M.F., Hirschfeld, M., Burger, M., and M.K.
++ *Portik, D.M., Leache, A.D., Rivera, D., Blackburn, D.C., Rodel, M.-O., Barej, M.F., Hirschfeld, M., Burger, M., and M.K.
 Fujita.
 2017.
-Evaluating mechanisms of diversification in a Guineo-Congolian forest frog using demographic model selection. ***Molecular Ecology*** 26: 5245-5263. *https://doi.org/10.1111/mec.14266*
+Evaluating mechanisms of diversification in a Guineo-Congolian forest frog using demographic model selection.
+Molecular Ecology 26: 5245-5263. https://doi.org/10.1111/mec.14266*

+If you use the 2D, 3D, or custom demographic modeling pipelines for your work, or modify these scripts for your own purposes, please cite this publication.

 **Contact:**